-Existing scenario: Walmart has one of the most advanced eCommerce platforms in the world, but the costs and effort required to customise their proprietary platform for a new market are very high it’s even more expensive when we consider the maintenance costs (infrastructure, hosting, CDN, support etc) and the continuous evolution of the system.
+Existing scenario: Walmart has one of the most advanced eCommerce platforms in the world, but the costs and effort required to customize their proprietary platform for a new market are very high it’s even more expensive when we consider the maintenance costs (infrastructure, hosting, CDN, support, etc) and the continuous evolution of the system.

 “People worry about security and risk.
 But you improve security and de-risk your environment with Cloud Software.
 Whirlpool’s pursuit of the cloud is part of the strategy to become more competitive and to become nimble.”

 Existing scenario: Whirlpool is a global business with regional decision-making and operations.
 Their previous IT operating model was run centrally and did not respond to each market’s needs.
 Whirlpool wanted an adaptable solution to resolve these issues and migrate 14 operating stores in 6 countries.

 Objective: A global system and services optimization was needed.
 The system needed to be fully customizable to the local markets, but also fully integrated at a global scale.
 The initial investment and also the maintenance costs needed to be reduced.